tshepang/blog-movies/content/movies/Payback: Straight Up (2006).rst

 This is the most extensive Director's Cut I've seen yet.
 There is so much that is different:

-* Most regretful is the absense of the Kris Kristofferson character, whose role of head of The Outfit is replaced by a female voice.
+* Most regretful is the absence of the Kris Kristofferson character, whose role of head of The Outfit is replaced by a female voice.
   This itself isn't so bad, if we ignore that Kris was amazing to watch, most especially the moment he first appeared on screen (amazing direction).